Akira Okubo Fund

 Many thanks to those who participated and assisted with the 2017 Flax to Vax Race + BBQ on Saturday.
 Heather Lynch and Kurt Bretsch won for the faculty and Mark Nepf and Ashley Cohen won for the students.
 Overall the top five faculty times beat the top ten student...

-Okubofest2013 (54 images) - Pictures by John Graham Click a picture to see a larger view.
+Okubofest2013 (54 images) - Pictures by John Graham are available on Google Photos.

 On February 1, 1996 the world lost a distinguished scientist and the faculty, staff and students of the Marine Sciences Research Center lost a beloved colleague, mentor, teacher and friend.
 Akira Okubo died peacefully in his sleep after a long battle with cancer....